omerlevy/tau_amnlp/transformer_exercise/README.md

 * transformer_exercise/fairseq/modules/transformer_layer.py
 * transformer_exercise/fairseq/modules/multihead_attention.py
 * any additional file that you choose to change
-* README.txt with your names and IDs
+* summary.md

+Please do not forget to fill and submit the summary.md file!

 Only one student from each group should submit.